Saint-Jean-sur-Richelieu: History

-The French built Fort Saint-Jean (Quebec) in the seventeenth century.
-Known to early English settlers as St. Johns, it provided an important communication link during the French and Indian Wars.
+The French built Fort Saint-Jean in the seventeenth century.
+Known to early English settlers as St. Johns, it provided an important communication link during the Seven Years' War.
 During the American Revolutionary War control of the town changed hands several times as British and American forces moved through the area.

 In 2001 the city and several adjoining communities were merged into the new regional county municipality with a population to 79,600.
 This merger was requested by the five municipalities involved and was not part of the municipal fusions imposed by the Quebec government the following year.

 Geography

-Saint-Jean-sur-Richelieu is located on the banks of the Richelieu River.
+Saint-Jean-sur-Richelieu straddles the banks of the Richelieu River.
 The city is the seat of Le Haut-Richelieu regional county municipality and of the judicial district of Iberville.